 Every year, dog toys are selected as representative of those being offered on the market.
 Acme Canine daycare dogs then test these toys in everyday settings.

-Since 2004, Acme Canine has been assessing toys on the basis of design, function, durability and play value, to help dog owners choose good toys.
+Since 2004, Acme Canine has been assessing toys based on design, function, durability, and play value to help dog owners choose good toys.
 We do this by putting toys right into the mouths of dogs themselves.

 In our program, dogs test toys at our facility for a period of six to twelve weeks.
-As nearly as possible, we try to duplicate the circumstances under which consumers will assess the value of a toy after it has been purchased.
-Our “testers” treat the toys we give them as if they were their own–no special measures are taken either to encourage the dog’s attention, or to prevent normal wear and tear.
+As nearly as possible, we try to duplicate the circumstances under which consumers will assess a toy’s value after it has been purchased.
+Our “testers” treat the toys we give them as if they were their own–no special measures are taken either to encourage the dog’s attention or to prevent normal wear and tear.

 After the evaluation period, information is gathered from the testing and analyzed by Acme Canine.
 We then arrive at a rating and a recommendation for each toy.
-We also convey our findings directly to the manufacturer or distributor of the toy, in order to help companies understand the expectations of dogs and dog owners, and to encourage toy-makers to keep these expectations in mind when they design other toys.
+We also convey our findings directly to the manufacturer or distributor of the toy to help companies understand the expectations of dogs and dog owners and encourage toy-makers to keep these expectations in mind when they design other toys.

 Acme Canine tests numerous toys, covering a variety of themes for a wide interest range.
-It is our philosophy to encourage dog owners to select toys which will guide and enhance a dog’s development and ability, while providing great play value at the same time.
-However, Acme Canine does not place value judgements on any toys, nor distinguishes between one gender or the other, when testing toys within our evaluation program.
+Our philosophy is to encourage dog owners to select toys that will guide and enhance a dog’s development and ability while providing great play value at the same time.
+However, Acme Canine does not place value judgments on any toys, nor distinguishes between one gender or the other, when testing toys within our evaluation program.